 Outdoor ice skating rinks in Chicago

-The McCormick Tribune Ice Rink is open to the public for skating with one of the best views of the city skyline.
+McCormick Tribune Ice Rink opens to the public for skating featuring some of the best views of the city skyline.
 Newbies can take advantage of free skating lessons on Fridays, Saturdays and Sundays an hour before the rink opens to the public.
 Experience one of the city's most wonderful winter traditions from November 17—the same day as the city's 104th annual Christmas Tree Lighting Celebration—to March 4, 2018.
 Admission is free and hours vary, but a great time is guaranteed.

 This unparalleled downtown attraction looks like a Mario Kart track, but you won't have to worry about dodging koopa shells or banana peels while you glide around the quarter-mile circuit.
 The Park Department claims that the slippery ring can accommodate up to 700 skaters, so you'll need to arrive early if you want to set a new course record.
 The rink opens with the Millennium Park Lighting Ceremony and stays open until March 4, 2018.

-Watch the planes fly out of Midway while you glide across the ice on the rink at Wentworth Park.
+Want to watch planes fly out of Midway while you glide across the ice?
+Wentworth Park is your South Side spot.
 If you're looking for something to do after your fingers are frozen, consider heading south for a beer at the 5 Rabbits Cerveceria.
 The park's website has the upcoming season's ice rink hours.

-Located in Wilmette, the Centennial Ice Rinks offer skating lessons in addition to open skating hours.
+Located in Wilmette, Centennial Ice Rinks offer skating lessons in addition to public skating hours from September to June.
 The facility also contains a skate sharpener and a concession stand for post-skating snacks.
-Daily admission $7.50–$8.75, children five and under is only $4, excluding their late-night Friday Night Skate.
+Admission for children five and under is only $4, excluding their late-night Friday Night Skate.
 If you prefer the chilly outdoors, check out their partner rinks.